 The truth must be spoken because of the consequences which follow from it for behavior.

 One thing I’ve learned, and dying I will tell you: It makes no sense to say there’s something deep inside you that won’t come out!
 Can you think of anything that has no consequences?

 —Brecht, Saint Joan of the Stockyards

-Consider the following note recorded for posterity in Brecht’s work journal for December 2, 1942:
+There is a peculiar note recorded in Brecht’s journal for December 2, 1942:

 a great discovery: the need to buy vitamins here in the form of pills. i was already clearly aware how bad my brain was functioning, how quickly i tired, how low one’s vitality gets, and so on. five days of taking vitamins and i was fit again. what striking proof of the social origin of the proletarian “inability to think”!1

 Brecht a little more than a year in Los Angeles discovers the wonders of vitamins.
 How serious is the claim about the “social origin” of thinking?
 But it is not really about the social origin of thinking, it is more about the chemical and biological roots of it.